- Smart exterior design and upmarket cabin for Subaru’s flagship

 A new low-pressure exhaust gas recirculation unit improves exhaust efficiency, while the variable geometry turbocharger – now located at the base of the engine to lower the centre of gravity – boosts fuel economy with closer control of air flow through the turbo.

 To comply with Euro 6b emissions regulations, exhaust emissions have been reduced by lowering the fuel combustion temperature, more closely controlling the combustion of air and fuel and improving the performance of the diesel particulate filter.
 A lower compression ratio (reduced from 16.0:1 to 15.2:1) further lowers the combustion temperature and reduces NOx emissions.

-The diesel engine is now quieter than ever before, following the adoption of more sound-absorbing materials on and around the engine.
+The diesel engine is now quieter than ever, following the adoption of more sound-absorbing materials on and around the engine.

-Subaru’s latest FB petrol engine – the 2.5-litre ‘FB25’ Boxer engine – features significant upgrades and modifications in its application in the all-new Outback, with an emphasis on accessible power and torque across a practical range of engine speeds, NVH reductions and improvements to fuel consumption and emissions.
+Meanwhile, Subaru’s latest FB petrol engine – the 2.5-litre ‘FB25’ Boxer engine – also features significant upgrades and modifications, with an emphasis on accessible power and torque across a practical range of engine speeds, NVH reductions and improvements to fuel consumption and emissions.

 Power from the 2.5-litre engine has increased from 167 PS to 175 PS, and torque output has grown 2.6 per cent to 235 Nm.
 Despite these gains, fuel economy has improved significantly to 40.7 mpg on the combined cycle and with CO2 emissions of 161 g/km, down from 175 g/km.